rsyslog/rsyslog/source/historical/php_syslog_ng.rst

 a full mysql-formatted timestamp and supply it to MySQL.
 The sql engine in turn discards the unneeded part.
 It works pretty well.
-As of my understanding, the inefficiency of discarding the unneeded part in MySQL is lower than the effciency gain from using the full timestamp in rsyslogd.
+As of my understanding, the inefficiency of discarding the unneeded part in MySQL is lower than the efficiency gain from using the full timestamp in rsyslogd.
 So it is most probably the best solution.

 Please note that rsyslogd knows two different timestamp properties: one